What does my wallet's backup do?

-Your 12-word phrase is meant to be kept hidden and used only as a last resort.
+Your recovery phrase is meant to be kept hidden and used only as a last resort.

 Use a random, strong and unique password that you don't use anywhere else.
 A password manager, such as Enpass or 1Password, is a great tool to create and remember such a password.

 Don't lose your password because it can't be recovered.
-If you do, you'll have to use your 12 words to restore your wallet.
+If you do, you'll have to use your 12-word recovery to restore your wallet.

 Email backup link (pre-version 19.2.1)

 If you created an Email Backup, which was an option in earlier versions of Exodus (the backup link was only available prior to version 19.2.1), your password can also restore your wallet when combined with the backup link you received via email.